-BI130 Introduction to Conservation - 4 (3 lecture, 3 lab)
+Bl200 Conservation Biology - 4 (3 lecture, 3 lab)

 An interdisciplinary examination of issues related to biological diversity.
-Topics include population biology, biogeography, environmental ethics and policy, loss and degradation of habitat, restoration ecology, and protected area design and management.
-(Lab fee.
+Topics include population biology, biogeography, environmental ethics and policy, loss and degradation of habitat, ecological restoration, and the design, management, and stewardship of protected areas.
+(Course fee.
 Science with lab)

-BI203 Wildlife Biology - 4 (3 lecture, 3 lab)
+BI203 Wildlife Biology and Management - 4 (3 lecture, 3 lab)

 Introduction to the study of the evolutionary history, anatomy, physiology, behavior, and ecology of animals.
-Identification and conservation issues are addressed.
-Management tools for the assessment of problems associated with species in the Great Lakes Ecosystem will be the focus.
-Prerequisite: BI101, BI130, ES110, or instructor permission.
-(Lab fee.
+Identification and conservation issues are addressed and include hands-on experiences with the KBIC Natural Resource Department.
+Management and assessment tools are emphasized.
+Prerequisite: BI101, BI200, ES110, or instructor permission.
+(Course fee.
 Science with lab)